 If you get these levels wrong, especially in growing animals, their bones will weaken.
 While a bowed leg is itself a permanent problem, when the spine collapses it can be fatal.

-Example 3: Cats on certain pet meats
+3: Cats on fresh pet meats

 Australia has an ongoing problem with pet food regulation or the lack of it.
 One cheery example is that if you feed a certain ‘fresh’ pet meat to your cat without adding other foods, they will die of thiamine deficiency.
 It’s a terrible way to go.